'Boys & Sex' Reveals That Young Men Feel 'Cut Off From Their Hearts'

 Orenstein spent 25 years chronicling the lives of adolescent and teen girls and never really expected to focus on boys.
 But then came the #MeToo movement, and Orenstein, whose previous books include Girls & Sex and Cinderella Ate My Daughter, decided it was time to engage young men in conversations about gender and intimacy.

-Her new book, Boys and Sex, is based on extensive interviews with more than 100 college and college-bound boys of diverse backgrounds between the ages of 16 and 22.
+Her new book, Boys & Sex, is based on extensive interviews with more than 100 college and college-bound boys and young men of diverse backgrounds between the ages of 16 and 22.

 "When I was doing the girl book, the kind of core issue with girls was that they were being cut off from their bodies and not understanding their bodies' response and their needs and their limits and their desires," she says.
 "With boys, it felt like they were being cut off from their hearts."